YINGZHUL/WaterScarcity/README.md

 Analyze water quality data monthly and aligning with PFRs

 **Section 3: Water scarcity calculation:**
-According to spatial variation of aquatic life water quality requirements at stream reach level, the calculation of (C/Cmax-1) is conducted in Arcgis Pro for clear visulization
+According to spatial variation of aquatic life water quality requirements at stream reach level, the calculation of (C/Cmax-1) is conducted in Arcgis Pro for clear visulization/
-WSq calculations for: D4: industrial, D5: domestic, D16
+WSq calculations for: D4: industrial, D5: domestic, D16/
-WSp calculations  at drainage and management area level WSp calculations at stream reach level
+WSp calculations  at drainage and management area level/ WSp calculations at stream reach level

 Input data used in Flow analysis section are available at: http://www.hydroshare.org/resource/d15b9934f34e4c57913b3cb53966d5c7